Bet Sizing In No Limit Poker

 Every time an opponent makes a call with bad odds, we are winning money.

-For example, if you feel you have the best hand in a no limit Holdem game and the pot is $20, you should be looking to bet around $15 to $20 each time.
+For example, if you feel you have the best hand in a no limit Holdem game and the pot is $20, you should be looking to bet around $14 to $18 each time.

 There are very few instances in poker where I would make a bet that is less than half the size of the pot.
 By making weak bets you will usually be losing value on your hands and giving your opponents to right odds to call and outdraw you.

-Another advantage of big bets.
+Advantages of big bets over small bets.

 The biggest mistake amateur players make with betting and raising is that they make minimum bets and raises when the action gets to them.
 If you are making a minimum raise before the flop, you will find that a large number of players will call you, as you are giving them good odds to see a flop with any two cards.